Welcome to today's edition of the Rush 24-7 podcast.

 But this program combined both.

-And as I listen to all of these pundits and all of these drive-bys ring their hands over what's going on in their precious media.
+And as I listen to all of these pundits and all of these drive-bys wring their hands over what's going on in their precious media.

-And one line that I saw last night, it just it almost made me want to want to just well, not cry, but it was it was I guess I'll admit it was a little bit frustrating, because these are otherwise smart people.
+And one line that I saw last night, it just almost made me want to just, well, not cry, but it was, I guess it was a little bit frustrating because these are otherwise smart people.

 Doesn't matter.